Hafizah/How-Much-Is-Your-Life-Worth/README.md

 ---- | -------
 **Age** | Age of applicant (primary beneficiary) **Sex** | Gender of applicant (female, male)
-**BMI** | An applicant’s weight in kilograms divided by the square of height in meters.
-A high BMI can be an indicator of high body fatness
-**Children** | Number of children or dependents **Smoker** | Smoking habits
+**BMI** | An applicant’s weight in kilograms divided by the square of height in meters **Children** | Number of children or dependents **Smoker** | Smoking habits
 **Region** | Northeast, Southeast, Southwest, Northwest